Practice Nursing_image02

 • Spring and Summer

-Attendance: The programme delivery is online with the exception of the clinical skills sessions.
+Attendance: The programme is delivered face-to-face.
 The usual day of study is Thursday.

-Location: This programme is taught online and on campus at De Montfort University.
+Location: This programme is taught face-to-face on campus at De Montfort University.

 Fees and funding: This programme is currently supported by the Local Education Training Board and Health Education East Midland